 Catholic Web Services was founded in 2012 with a call from the Holy Spirit to help rebuild the Catholic Church on the “digital continent”.
 Our charter members saw the need for a support system for catholic webmasters that provided both community-based training and technology infrastructure.
 Like St. Francis, we follow a calling to serve the poor bringing affordable technology in helping heal the “digital divide,” and helping bring the Gospel message to those in need through on-line ministries.

 Our mission is to provide online services that aid the poor, connect communities, and care for creation.
 Our ministry also supports an online community of Catholic webmasters, developers, social network gurus, and content creators who share their knowledge of web development and new media to improve parish, school, and Catholic organization websites.
 We also have ministries to help the poor and those who do not have access to the internet to give them technology and guidance.
 Membership to Catholic Web Services will always be free which includes our free e-newsletter and blog.
 Catholic Web Services also provides parish presentations on good uses of Catholic New Media and family internet safety.
-Catholic Web Services is incorporated in the Commonwealth of Virginia as an LLC, and a non-proﬁt organization (we hope to receive our 501(c)3 in the very near future).
+Catholic Web Services is incorporated in the Commonwealth of Virginia, and a 501c3 non-proﬁt organization, and all contributions are tax-deductible.
+Your donations are greatly appreciated.

 Carl Stacy, OFS – Founder / Director of Technology & Operations